tgavri/React-loginfeature/README.md

 ## Acknowledgments

-- Firebase for authentication services
+- Firebase for authentication services and real-time database
-- Google for Sign-In integration
+- Google for Sign-In integration and Cloud Messaging
 - React Native community for the amazing ecosystem